expectedparrot/edsl/docs/api_keys.rst

 You can access LLMs with EDSL on your own machine by providing your own API keys for LLMs.

-There are two methods for providing your own API keys to EDSL:
+There are two ways of providing your own API keys to EDSL:

 1. Using a .env file (*recommended*)